conceptdev/sandbox/sandbox/gamedev/unity/samples/azure-mobile-apps-unity-racer.md

    ![Select Easy Tables](media/vstu_azure-configure-easy-tables-image4.png)

-1. Click the blue **Need to configure Easy Tables/Easy APIs** notice displaying along the top of the Easy Tables blade.
+1. Click the blue **Need to configure Easy Tables/Easy APIs** notice displaying along the top of the Easy Tables blade on the right side of the screen.

    ![Click configure Easy Tables notice](media/vstu_azure-configure-easy-tables-image5.png)